Jos33y/e-eacez-blog/content/pages/1--about/index.md

 ---
-title: About US
+title: About Us
 ---

 ![About Image](about.jpg)

-**E-acez** is a growing e-commerce company that started September 22,2019..
+**E-acez** is a growing e-commerce company that started September 22, 2019.

 **E-acez** provides personalized E-commerce stores for sellers with unique and amazing every seller needs to run his/her business coveniently..